 After the last mutt departs and turrets fall silent, all trains begin moving back

 "What are you doing?"
 Lyme asks in a slightly perturbed tone.

-During the entire time, Slate looks like he is about to have a complete horror-and-frustration-induced breakdown.
+The entire time, Slate looks like he is about to have a complete horror-and-frustration-induced breakdown.
 All he does is alternate between staring at shock at the television footage and screaming orders all over the place towards the Peacekeepers around him; most of the abuse seems to hurled towards an especially-skittish yet sycophantic youth — probably his assistant — who looks like he's ready to burst into tears.

+She turns to stare at me with an unreadable expression.
 "Sending a message."
 That where I notice a set of draconic creatures flying towards the hovercraft along with several small video cameras getting close-up footage.

 Shitshitshit… "You did that with the trains already.
 But now the battle's over.
-This right now isn't eliminating enemies in the battlefield or even through an execution; it's a sadistic act of murder."
+This isn't eliminating enemies in the battlefield or even an execution; it's a sadistic act of murder."
 The door finally gives out and begins to lower gradually, which causes the occupants to rush as far as they can towards the front as the mutts begin to squeeze their way inside.

 "We are indeed.
 No enemies inbound."